 How this Mexican Celebration is Celebrated

 Each year millions of children in Mexico write letters asking for toys and presents to the Three Kings: Melchior, Caspar, and Balthazar.

-The children write the letters with emotion and hope confirming that they have been behaving well during the whole year, and they ask for some presents that they would like to see on the morning of the 6th of January.
+The children write the letters with emotion and hope, confirming that they have been behaving well during the whole year, and asking for some presents that they would like to receive on the morning of the 6th of January.

-On the 5th of January, the children need to write 2 letters – one of these letters will be sent to the sky with the help of a balloon full of helium (if the letter is too heavy because of all the toys the children asked, the balloon may go slower…).
+On the 5th of January, the children need to write the letter in 2 copies – one of them will be sent to the sky, attached to a balloon full of helium (if the letter is too heavy because of all the toys the children asked for, it may go slower…).

 It is also common for the children to leave water, coffee, cookies or some food for the Reyes Magos and also for their horse, elephant and camel that are exhausted after traveling around the world in just 1 night.

 In the morning of the 6th of January (the only day when ALL the children in Mexico wake up really early without a problem) the children go to the place where they left their shoes, and they are happy to see the toys that the Reyes Magos left for them.

 Note: if the children behave really bad during the year, the gift that they will receive from the Reyes Magos will be a piece of old bread or a piece of coal.

 At the end of this day all the families in Mexico gather in one house and have the traditional Kings’ Ring, which is a bread in the form of a circle, inside of which there are hidden some small plastic figures.

 Each person of the family has to cut a piece of this bread and if they are lucky enough and they find a plastic figure in their piece, they will have to invite all their family to their house and prepare a Mexican dish called Tamales on the 2nd of February.